Moritzweber123456789/Fatmans_Kitchen/README.md

 # Fatman's Kitchen
 # The Ultimate Cooking Blog
-# Delicious Recipes for the Everyday
+# Delicious Recipes for the Everyday!